-A list of strengths, e.g. examples of good practices, achievements, innovative solutions etc.
+Strengths A list of strengths, e.g. examples of good practices, achievements, innovative solutions etc.

+The program of study benefits from external expertise.
+It is designed so that it enables smooth student progression.
 In summary, the strengths of the program are as follows:

-- Ctl Eurocollege has a long experience in delivering educational programs in business administration.
+- 1. InerNapa College has a long experience in delivering educational programs in hospitality management.
 As well, it runs a number of relevant programs already and this generates spillovers that can assist both students and faculty.
 For instance, faculty can exploit their teaching expertise across programs while students get the chance to be taught by experts who have extended teaching experience on the focal subject. - 2.
-The College supports and runs an extensive research program the last 3-4 years.
-Most faculty are PhD holders or candidates.
-This ensures high academic standards which coupled with the ties the

-College has with the business world.
-The aforenoted offer the students both practical and theoretical insights.

-- 3. The information related to the program of study is publicly available.
+Most faculty are PhD holders.
+This ensures high academic standards, which coupled with the ties the College has with the business world (i.e. guest lectures) offer the students both practical and theoretical insights. - 3.
+The program of study is periodically evaluated by external examiners. - 4.
+The information related to the program of study is publicly available.
 The assessment system and criteria regarding student course performance are clear, adequate and well-communicated to the students.
-The course syllabuses and course outlines clearly define the expected learning outcomes, the content, the teaching and learning approaches and the method of assessing student performance. - 4.
-The programme is clearly designed with an industry focus and an intention to integrate theory and practice.
+The course syllabuses and course outlines clearly define the expected learning outcomes, the content, the teaching and learning approaches and the method of assessing student performance.